ashfaqur/foreign-exchange-service/docs/Development.md

 - . (empty second position)

-All currencies as leaving a dimension empty is a wildcard.
+All currencies, because leaving a dimension empty is a wildcard.

 So instead of:

 D.USD.EUR.BB.AC.000
 D.GBP.EUR.BB.AC.000

-Give all currencies vs EUR.
+Gives all currencies vs EUR.

 - EUR